Tiwi Islands Region

 The Tiwi Islands Region is a local government area (LGA) of the Northern Territory, Australia.
 The LGA covers an area of 7,483 km2 and had an estimated population of 2,753 in June 2018, and is governed by the Tiwi Islands Regional Council, formerly Tiwi Islands Shire Council.

 History

 In October 2006 the Northern Territory Government announced the reform of local government areas.
 The intention of the reform was to improve and expand the delivery of services to towns and communities across the Northern Territory by establishing eleven new shires.
 The Tiwi Islands Shire Council was created on 1 July 2008 as were the remaining ten shires.

 The Tiwi Islands Shire Council became the Tiwi Islands Regional Council under legislation passed by the Northern Territory Government in January 2014.

 Description and governance

 The local government area covers an area of 7,483 km2 and had an estimated population of 2,753 in June 2018.

-Elections of Councillors were held on 26 August 2017.
-The current Mayor of the Tiwi Islands Region is Gawin Tipiloura.
+The most recent council elections (which also elected the Mayor) were held on 10 September 2021.
+The current mayor is Pirrawayingi Puruntatameri (an independent) and the current Deputy Mayor is Leslie Tungatalum (a member of the Country Liberal Party).

 Wards

-The Tiwi Islands Regional Council is divided into three wards, which is governed by 12 councillors:
+The Tiwi Islands Regional Council is divided into three wards: Bathurst, Milikapiti and Pirlangimpi.
+The council is governed by 12 councillors, six from Bathurst Ward and three each from the Milikapiti and Pirlangimpi Wards: